 I was coming out of the bathroom.
 “It isn’t me,” I lied innocently enough.
 “How can I have done it and be in the bathroom at the same time?”

 “It can’t be Miss Dorothy.
 Do you think she really did come back to see me?”
 April asked a little unsure.

 I shrugged.
 “Maybe she did?
 I have heard the PCA pump beep a couple of times (and I had) and, of course, the call light keeps going off so, who knows.”

 “Yeah, but I still kind of think that’s you.”

 Just before our shift ended, my staff and I were sitting at the nurses’ station waiting for the 11-7 shift to come on and take over when the call light to room 411 came on all by itself.
 We were all sitting there together when it happened.
 April turned to look at me and then turned three shades lighter in the face.

 I must have been wearing the same look of surprise because she said, “It was you earlier, wasn’t it?”

 With a nervous laugh, I admitted that earlier it was me, but we could all plainly see, it wasn’t me that time.

 The following day, the nurse reported that the light buzzed the entire night and the call light stayed lit over the door.
-Maintenance couldn’t find any logical reason, especially since it had been unplugged and the cord removed from the room since shortly after Dorothy pass away the day before.
+Maintenance couldn’t find any logical reason, especially since it had been unplugged and the cord removed from the room earlier that morning.

 Was it Dorothy or just a coincidence and how did I manage to turn the light on if it maintenance had already disconnected it?
 I guess we’ll never really know.